shirleylee03/damer/Readme.md

 $ chmod +x install.sh \
 $ sudo ./install.sh

-It will takes a few minutes if everything goes well.
+It will take a few minutes if everything goes well.

 #### 2. Use command-lines.